Daglish railway station: History

 By 1920, the Subiaco community wanted a railway station in the southern part of Subiaco.
 The Subiaco Municipal Council started lobbying the Government of Western Australia for a station to be built near Lawler Street.
 In 1922, after many meetings between the premier, the minister for railways, and the mayor of Subiaco, Walter Richardson, the government promised that the station would be built.
 The station was constructed during 1923 and the first half of 1924, during which time the station was often called Lawler Street station, although the station was actually slightly south of that street.
 It opened on 14 July 1924, and was named after Henry Daglish, who was a mayor of Subiaco, a member for the electoral district of Subiaco, and a premier of Western Australia in the 1900s.
 Daglish was a resident of Subiaco for 22 years before he died in 1920.

 In 1925, the Municipality of Subiaco acquired the land north-west of the station.
 Previously planned to be used as a rail yard, the council planned to create a residential suburb there named Daglish.
 The development of the suburb spanned the following two decades.
+Until the 1940s, Daglish station served as a freight depot, which is the reason for McCallum Avenue being so wide.
+Car parks at Daglish station were built in the 1960s, with the Stubbs Terrace car park built around 1966–67 and the Railway Road car park built in 1969.

-Car parks at the station were built in the 1960s, with the Stubbs Terrace car park built around 1966–67 and the Railway Road car park built in 1969.
-In 1970, the then-operator of the railway network, Western Australian Government Railways, changed the way it handled freight.
-This meant that from 31 January 1970, the station's parcels office and ticket office no longer operated, and staff no longer worked at the station.
+From the opening date of the station until 31 January 1970, a station master worked at Daglish station, working from 8 am to 4 pm.
+A total of four station masters worked there over the course of its history.
+An assistant station master also worked from 4 pm to midnight, but that position was abolished in October 1962.
+On 31 January 1970, the then-operator of the railway network, the Western Australian Government Railways, closed the station's parcels and ticket offices due to changes to the way that freight was handled.
 The windows and doors to the station building were filled in with bricks, and the building is now occupied by electrical equipment.
 The station closed on 1 September 1979 along with the rest of the Fremantle line.
 It re-opened on 29 July 1983 when services on the Fremantle line were restored.